Vendasta Payments is currently available to partners operating in one or more of the following currencies:

 If necessary, partners can add more than one bank account in the same currency.
 Partners using Markets to offer more than one Public Store (i.e. a Public Store for Market 1 with a currency set to CAD and a separate Public Store for Market 2 with a currency set in USD) can add one or more bank accounts for each of the two currencies currently supported by Vendasta Payments—payments collected will be paid out to bank accounts in the corresponding currency by default.
 If a bank account in only one currency exists, all payments will be paid out in the same currency as the account.

-By default, the first bank account added for a given currency with be set as the Default account to receive payouts.
+By default, the first bank account added for a given currency will be set as the Default account to receive payouts.
 To make a different bank account the Default account for receiving payouts, click the Options ⋮ menu on the chosen bank account and select Set Default.

 Payouts can be viewed and managed by clicking the View Payouts button in Partner Center > Administration > Vendasta Payments.
 Here you can view the current balance of payments waiting to be paid out, as well as the amount, status, and arrival date of individual payouts.